kWeb24/tensorflow-playground/README.md

 - [ ] Add custom genome with properties like speed, visibility distance etc.
 - [ ] Create more variety in enviroment (dangers, hostile animals etc)
 - [ ] Make save/load network and genome state
+- [ ] Add bounding box as network input so the bunnies know why they're stuck

 ## What is done